amishverma/data501-Assignment-2/README.md

 ## Installation

-You can install the development version of Ass2Data501 like from
+You can install the development version of Ass2Data501 from

 [Github](https://github.com/amishverma/data501-Assignment-2) with: